About this listing

 Our rules are common sense.
 Guests are expected to practice good bathroom etiquette, and abide by NYC's recycling laws.

-•No smoking in the home or front yard.
+•No smoking or "vaping" of any substance in the home or front yard.
 Our neighbors appreciate it if you go across the street to smoke.

-•No pets, no parties, no outside visitors or overnight guests without previous clearance
+•No pets, no parties, no overnight visitors, no non-registered guests.

 •Do not engage in illegal activities in the apartment or on the property